libpfasst/LibPFASST/docs/source/overview.rst

 Overview
 ========

-The LIBPFASST library evolves systems of ODEs in time:
+The LibPFASST library evolves systems of ODEs in time:

 .. math::

    u'(t) = f(u(t), t).

-LIBPFASST comes with builtin sub-steppers for fully explicit, fully implicit, and implicit-explicit (IMEX) systems.
+LibPFASST comes with builtin sub-steppers for fully explicit, fully implicit, and implicit-explicit (IMEX) systems.

 The user provides: